Jana-varshan/personal-assistant-/README.md

 # personal-assistant-
-to run the assistant source the activation file source myenv/bin/activate
+to run the assistant source the activation file: source myenv/bin/activate

 file location